 Registration

-Please submit your application using this form.
 The form will ask you to submit a CV, and a short research statement (no longer than 1 pages) describing your: research interests and a brief description of how attending this summer school will help you in your research.
 The deadline for applications is March 14, 2025 11:59PM.

 The summer school hosts up to 30 students, researchers, faculty members, or practitioners.
 Participants will be selected based on their motivation, background, and diversity.
-Notifications of admission will be sent out by March 21st, 2025.
+Notifications of admission will be sent out by March 231st, 2025.

 Note that submitting an application is a binding registration.
 Upon acceptance you will need to pay the registration fees as detailed below.
+A limited number of grants will be available.

 FEES